julesukco/learningfast/content/posts/crypto-currency.md

 * They are high volatile, have lost 30% of value in a few days at the start of 2021
 * Despite claim they cannot be hacked there have been numerous large scale theft of currency
 * No consumer protection in place

+ just for fun I invested in ETH.
+This coin runs on top of the Ethereum platform.
+This seems a very robust platform, founded in open source ideals.
+The platform can support far more than just coins and offers significant advantages over Bitcoin, such as proof of stake (much less energy costs) and much faster validation times - 13s vs 10 mins for bitcoin.